-- Employer required Services as a condition of employment including, but not limited to immunizations, blood testing, work physicals and drug tests; - Charges made pursuant to a Covered Person's engagement in an illegal occupation or commission of or attempt to commit a felony; - Electron beam computed tomography for vascular screening, including but not limited to screening for cardiovascular, cerebrovascular and peripheral vascular disease: - Private Duty Nursing; - Long-term rehabilitation therapy, including residential Cognitive Training programs;
+- employer required Services as a condition of employment including, but not limited to immunizations, blood testing, work physicals and drug tests; - charges made pursuant to a Covered Person's engagement in an illegal occupation or commission of or attempt to commit a felony; - computed tomography (CT) of the heart with quantitative evaluation of coronary calcium, or electron beam computed tomography, for screening of cardiovascular, cerebrovascular and peripheral vascular disease; - private duty nursing; - Long-term rehabilitation therapy, including residential Cognitive Training programs; - respite care when not covered as part of a covered Hospice benefit; - Home health aide, Skilled Nursing Care or Hospice related Services as follows: - Services performed by volunteers; - pastoral Services, or legal or financial counseling Services; - Services primarily for the convenience of the Covered Person, or a person other than the Covered Person; - home delivered meals.

-- Respite care when not covered as part of a covered Hospice benefit; - Home health aide, skilled nursing care or Hospice related Services as follows: - Services performed by volunteers; - pastoral Services, or legal or financial counseling Services: - Services primarily for the convenience of the Covered Person, or a person other than the Covered Person; - home delivered meals. - Shipping and handling charges; - Services provided at any of the following, except Covered Services provided at a health fair approved by BCBSNE: - day care; - school: - library; - church; or - employee worksite. - Services otherwise covered under the Plan when: - required solely for purposes of camp, travel, career, employment, insurance, marriage or adoption; - related to judicial or administrative proceedings or orders; - conducted for the purpose of medical research; or - required to obtain or maintain a license of any type. - Foreign language and sign language Services; - Driving tests or exams; - Autopsies; - Sexual arousal disorders or erectile dysfunction treatment, including but not limited to Services, procedures, supplies or drugs regardless of the cause; - Daycare; and - Services provided under a direct primary care agreement.
+- Shipping and handling charges; - Services provided at any of the following, unless otherwise approved by BCBSNE: - day care; - school (except Mental Illness Covered Services by an Approved Provider); - library; - church; or - employee worksite (except immunizations). - Services provided in association with a health fair or other employer sponsored wellness event, unless otherwise approved by BCBSNE; - Services otherwise covered under the Plan when: - required solely for purposes of camp, travel, career, employment, insurance, marriage or adoption; - related to judicial or administrative proceedings or orders; - conducted for the purpose of medical research; or - required to obtain or maintain a license of any type. - foreign language and sign language Services; - driving tests or exams; - autopsies; - sexual arousal disorders or erectile dysfunction treatment, including but not limited to Services, procedures, supplies or drugs regardless of the cause; - removal of skin tags; - Services provided under a direct primary care agreement; - Services by a Provider which were prepaid by the Covered Person by virtue of a discount program, coupon, retail or online offer; and - Replacement of lost, broken, destroyed, or stolen Covered Prescription Drug Products within the Covered Person's control.
+BCBSNE may allow one fill per year, per medication.